mtaouk/Neisseria_gonorrhoeae_transmission_Australia/Supplementary_analyses/Odds_ratio/README.md

 Here we see that sex, size of cluster and azithromycin susceptibility are still associated with persistence of clusters.
 Additionally, susceptibility to penicllin is now associated with persistent clusters.
+The trends in phenotypic AMR patterns are consistent across the two models, however we chose to use the binary model as it reflects clinical breakpoints and is simpler to interpret.